TuritoYuenan/turitoyuenan-website/README.md

-# My personal website
+# Personal website

-This repo contains source code and data of my own personal website made with SvelteKit (+extensions), SASS and Catppuccin color palette.
+Repo for my personal website, using SvelteKit and Catppuccin color palette.

 ## Usage